shospodarets/shospodarets.github.io/_posts/2016-04-11-css_apply_rule.md

 }
 ```

-(for now even my CSS code highlighter goes crazy from such syntax so I use SCSS instead :unamused:)
+(for now even my CSS code highlighter goes crazy from such syntax so I use SCSS instead 😒)

 It's still just a valid CSS custom property only one specific think-
 it's a list of CSS properties wrapped in a `{}` block.